exviva/paperclip-storage-tmp/README.md

 Beware that Paperclip doesn't know that the file doesn't physically exist in `public/system`, so you can't use `Attachment#path` to access the physical file.
 You can use `attachment.to_file.path` to find the actual location of the attachment on disk.

 Here are a couple of specs, which expose the expected behaviour of this gem.
-The spec markes with `# FAIL` exposes the caveat:
+The spec marked with `# FAIL` exposes the caveat:

     describe User do
       describe 'avatar' do